wenjinzhang/SemiVisBooster/README.md

 Our algorithm implementation is at ```semilearn/algorithms/freematch/text_match.py```

 ## TODO
-clean the code
+- Clean the code
-Update the training
+- Update the training

 ### Prerequisites
 Our Method is based on USB.
 USB is built on pytorch, with torchvision, torchaudio, and transformers.